'Glimmer'

 Definition: A faint glow of light, 'a glimmer of hope', a suggestion of possibility.

-In the trauma literature: The opposite of a 'trigger' - moments that spark joy, warmth and/or peace - fostering comfort, safety, connection, self-compassion, and nervous system regulation.
+In the trauma literature: The opposite of a 'trigger' - moments that spark awe, joy, warmth and/or peace - fostering comfort, safety, connection, self-compassion, and nervous system regulation.
 'Glimmer-seeking': The intentional practice of noticing these glimmers to nurture gratitude, wellbeing, resilience, and healing.

 .jpg)

-GPS lead: Dr. Alexandra Gregory
+Dr. Alexandra Gregory

-Educational Psychologist
+Educational Psychologist (GPS Lead)

 BSc, PGCE, O. A. Dip, DEdPsy, CPsychol

-Chartered Practitioner Psychologist; Qualified Teacher Status; NME trained; ELSA Supervisor; Volunteer Independent Visitor; Mother ♥
+Chartered Practitioner Psychologist | Qualified Teacher Status | NME trained | ELSA Supervisor | Volunteer Independent Visitor | Mother ♥

-Soon-to-be/training in progress: Applied Psychology Practice Supervisor; Nurture Neuroscience Practitioner ★
+In training: Applied Psychology Practice Supervisor | Nurture Neuroscience Practitioner ★

 Welcome